SaiSatwikReddy07/Evalu8/README.md

 We took up this project during the summer vacation and developed it for the faculty of our department, the School of Artificial Intelligence at Amrita Vishwa Vidyapeetham, Coimbatore, India.

-For a quick demonstration of the work, you can directly skip to the [Demo](#demo) section of this documentation.

 **Note of Gratitude** : Completing this project in time would not have been possible without the support and co-operation of my wonderful team.